zhaoyuhsin/wav2mid/README.md

 ## Instructions

-Music Transport by deep learing.
+Music Transcription by deep learing.
 ### Convert WAV or MP3 file into MIDI By interface(Update)
 * support map & wav format file.
 * the transfer interface is located in wav2mid.py.